halostatue/stars/README.md

 *   [ryancdotorg/ssh-chain](https://github.com/ryancdotorg/ssh-chain) -
 *   [sarabander/sicp-pdf](https://github.com/sarabander/sicp-pdf) - SICP PDF with Texinfo and LaTeX source
 *   [unixorn/miyamoto](https://github.com/unixorn/miyamoto) - Masterless puppet with S3
-*   [beyondgrep/ack1](https://github.com/beyondgrep/ack1) - This repository is for ack 1.x, which is **no longer being maintained**.
-DO NOT SUBMIT ISSUES HERE.  ack 2.0 has a new GitHub project at

 ## OCaml